 Set the name of the GDB command history file to fname.
 This is the file where GDB reads an initial command history list, and where it writes the command history from this session when it exits.
 You can access this list through history expansion or through the history command editing characters listed below.
-This file defaults to the value of the environment variable GDBHISTFILE, or to './.gdb\history' ('./\gdb\history' on MS-DOS) if this variable is not set.
+This file defaults to the value of the environment variable GDBHISTFILE, or to './.gdb_history' ('./gdb_history' on MS-DOS) if this variable is not set.

-set history save on
+set history save set history save on